-UNODC is fully aware of the interest of Japan in strengthening Japanese personnel contributions in UNODC through internal promotion, recruitment of JPOs dispatched to UNODC as regular staff and appointment of qualified Japanese nationals from outside.
-Japan and UNODC will consider appropriate measures that could be taken to address this interest, such as outreach efforts to attract qualified Japanese candidates for positions both in HQs and in UNODC field offices, including at senior level.
+UNODC is fully aware of the interest of Japan in strengthening Japanese personnel contributions in UNODC, through internal promotion, recruitment of Junior Professional Officers (JPOs) as regular staff based on a fair assessment of their good performance and appointment of qualified external Japanese candidates.
+Japan and UNODC will consider appropriate and impartial measures that could be taken to address this interest, such as outreach efforts to attract qualified Japanese candidates to apply for positions both in HQs and in UNODC field offices, including at senior level.